jensalindgren/day-planner-t/README.md

 ## Features Left to Implement

-- Add a login system so that users can save their workout plans and nutrition plans.
 - Add a feature that allows users to choose the number of days they want to train.
 - More exercises and nutrition plans.
-- Tailor the workout plan and nutrition plan to the user's inputs.
+- Tailor more the workout plans and nutrition plans to the user's inputs.
 - Add more levels of difficulty.
 - More training goals.
 - Better design in comparison to the current design.